FairyStories-wzj/SimID/README.md

 ### 3.3 Pretrained Checkpoints

-You can also use our pretrained checkpoints provided in [model path] instead of training by yourself.
+You can also use our pretrained checkpoints provided in https://drive.google.com/drive/folders/10zbW54rddU2gWswb3kkEfWYFfGhEJbpF?usp=sharing instead of training by yourself.

 ## 4 Test

+Please note: Since the testing is random, you may not be able to reproduce results that are exactly the same as those in the paper, but you should be able to achieve results that are fairly close.

 ### 4.1 Siamese Networks & Prototypical Network